rivtDocs/rivtdocs.github.io/docs/index.md

 rivtDocs can be installed:

-- to the local system
+- as programs to the local system

-- as a local portable, single folder (Windows only).
+- in a single, portable folder (Windows only).

 - on a remote server